 The Trust comprises of four hospitals - the John Radcliffe Hospital, Churchill Hospital and Nuffield Orthopaedic Centre in Headington and the Horton Hospital in Banbury.

 Our values, standards and behaviours define the quality of clinical care we offer and the professional relationships we make with our patients, colleagues and the wider community.
 We call this Delivering Compassionate Excellence and its focus is on our values of compassion, respect, learning, delivery, improvement and excellence.
 These values put patients at the heart of what we do and underpin the quality healthcare we would like for ourselves or a member of our family.
+Watch how we set out to deliver compassionate excellence via the OUH YouTube channel .

 Many of our recruitment programmes use values-based interviewing to identify those who have the skills we seek, who share our values and who are able to deliver compassionate excellence from the outset.
-We know that this makes a significant difference to your job satisfaction and above all the outcomes and experience of our patients and their families.
+We know that this makes a significance difference to your job satisfaction and above all the outcomes and experience of our patients and their families.

 Main duties of the job